ConsenSysMesh/Fae/docs/Specification.md

     called its *contract*.

   - Entries are entirely immutable, being subject only to creation and deletion.
-    During entry evaluation, a call to the `spend` function marks the entry for deletion after its contract function returns.
+    During entry evaluation, a value may be returned normally, or it may be returned as an argument to the `spend` function, which terminates evaluation immediately, returning the value and deleting the entry (see [API](#api)).

   - Upon creation, each entry is given a *facet* (see [Facets](#facets)) restricting when it may be evaluated.